Translate

 818 F-15C IDF

-818 F-15C IDF recovering without the use of its air brake.
+818 F-15C IDF is recovering without using its air brakes.

 818 F-15C IDF